+Detection/Warning

-Adding powered automatic smoke detectors with battery back up are installed within your home.
+Mains powered automatic smoke detectors with battery back up are installed within your home.
 In kitchens a heat detector rather than a smoke detector is installed.
 Heat detectors are installed in kitchens to reduce the number of 'false alarms' caused by frying, grilling or toasting food.

 Detectors should be interlinked so that if one detector is triggered, the alarm sounds in each & every alarm location.
+Remember to test your alarm on a weekly basis.

+Flat Entrance Door

-Remember to test your alarm on a weekly basis. --- -- prevent smoke and flames from entering the protected escape route if your flat is on fire.
+Your Flat Entrance Door (FED) is a fire door.
+It is self-closing and has strips and seals that will prevent smoke and flames from entering the protected escape route if your flat is on fire.
 It will also prevent smoke and flames from entering your flat from the Protected Escape Route.
 It is therefore vitally important that if you have to leave your flat as a result of a fire that you ensure the door latches shut behind you.

 In addition, DO NOT make alterations to your door such as fitting extra locks and cat flaps, as this will compromise your safety.

-Flat Entrance Door route if your flat is on fire.
-It will also prevent smoke and flames from entering your flat from the Protected Escape Route.
-It is therefore vitally important that if you have to leave your flat as a result of a fire that you ensure the door latches shut behind you.
-In addition, DO NOT make alterations to your door such as fitting extra locks and cat flaps, as this will compromise your -- -------------------- --- --
+Internal Doors

-Internal Doors Some of the internal doors to rooms in your home may also have some fire resistance.
+Some of the internal doors to rooms in your home may also have some fire resistance.
 The doors have a solid core and can be recognised by smoke seals in the edges of the door that will expand in a fire and seal the door into the frame.
 An example of these seals can be seen below.
 It is recommended that when you leave your home for any length of time and when going to bed for the night that you ensure these doors are latched closed.
-It is again important that you DO NOT make alterations to the door such as additional locks and cat flaps, as this will compromise your safety. compromise your safety.
+It is again important that you DO NOT make alterations to the door such as additional locks and cat flaps, as this will compromise your safety.